magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

-To be able to run CLJS unit tests with the same [TDD][9] workflow we used for CLJ unit testing, you need to add to `build.boot` the `boot-cljs-test` task specifically devoted for CLJS, which is compatible with a plethora of JS Engines, including [PhantomJS][2].
+To be able to run CLJS unit tests with the same [TDD][9] workflow we used for CLJ unit testing, you need to add to `build.boot` the [boot-cljs-test][11] task specifically devoted for CLJS, which is compatible with a plethora of JS Engines, including [PhantomJS][2].

 The procedure to add a new task is always the same: add it to the